Computing4Physics/C4P/README.md

 **June 20, 2014**

 This repository contains all the curriculum and materials for a basic course in scientific computing for physicists.
-The materials were initially developed over the span of two years (2012-2014) by Jennifer Klay in collaboration with Brian Granger at Cal Poly for the course PHYS 202: Physics on the Computer, a 4-unit introductory course taken by sophomore undergraduate physics majors after completion of their introductory physics and math courses.
+The materials were initially developed over the span of three years (2012-2014) by Jennifer Klay in collaboration with Brian Granger at Cal Poly for the course PHYS 202: Physics on the Computer, a 4-unit introductory course taken by sophomore undergraduate physics majors after completion of their introductory physics and math courses.

 Structure